Senator Paul Simon Federal Building

 Carbondale, IL 62901

 Built in 1978, the Senator Paul Simon Federal Building is named after Paul Martin Simon, who served in the U.S. House of Representatives 1975-85 and the U.S. Senate 1985-97.

-For building service calls or more information, use the contact information in the top right box of this page.
+For building service calls or more information, refer to the contact box at the top right of this page.
 For other federal government information, call 1-800-FED-INFO.